RyXeleron/ExecStats/README.md

 1. **Solara**
     - **Status**: Working, but detected.
-    - **Details**: Solara is not patched, but detected by Hyperion's.
-The detection is silent, but actions will be logged for future consequences, it is confirmed that this executor is safe.
+    - **Details**: Solara is not patched but detected by Hyperion.
+The detection is silent, but actions will be logged for future consequences.
+It is confirmed that this executor is safe.
     - **Supports**: PC

 2. **Ro-Astral**